somonus/react-speech-recognition-input/README.md

 ### The constructor

-* onAnythingSaid: this is a callback function that is called with text as it's being said
+- onAnythingSaid: this is a callback function that is called with text as it's being said.
-* onFinalised: this is a callback function that is called with the full text as it has been resolved in the cloud.
+- onFinalised: this is a callback function that is called with the full text as it has been resolved in the cloud.
-* onFinishedListening: this is a callback function that is called when the speech recognitions stops listening.
+- onFinishedListening: this is a callback function that is called when the speech recognitions stops listening.
-* language: This is an optional string that specifies the language to be interpreted as.
+- language: This is an optional string that specifies the language to be interpreted as.
 Default is United States English. 'en-US'

 The constructor will throw an error if speech recognition is not supported by